antonfirsov/docs/2019/01-Jan/perfcollect-cpu-sidecar-container/perfcollect-cpu-sidecar-container.md

    the `dotnet` process.
 Remove the option to collect performance data for the whole system.

-   Press `Ctrl+C` to stop collecting.

-8. After collection is stopped, view the report using the following command
+   Now generate some requests to the webapi service so that it is consuming CPU.
+   This can be done manually using `curl`, or with load testing tool like Apache Benchmarking from another machine.

    > ```shell
+   > user@another-host ~/test $ ab -n 200 -c 10 http://10.1.0.4/api/values
+   > ```

+   Press `Ctrl+C` to stop collecting after the service has processed some requests.

+7. After collection is stopped, view the report using the following command

+   > ```shell
    > root@7eb78f190ed7:/tools# ./perfcollect view sample.trace.zip
    > ```

-9. Verify that the trace includes the map files by listing contents in the zip file
+8. Verify that the trace includes the map files by listing contents in the zip file

    > ```shell
    > root@7eb78f190ed7:/tools# unzip -l sample.trace.zip